qjon/angular2-tree/README.md

 In any html file put

     <ri-tree [treeModel]="treeModel"></ri-tree>

-Create your own loader service as it is done in example

-    @Injectable()
-    export class AppNodeService extends NodeService {
-      public get treeId(): string {
-        return 'tree';
-      }

-      protected apiConfig = {
-        addUrl: '/api/nodes',
-        getUrl: '/api/nodes',
-        updateUrl: '/api/nodes',
-        removeUrl: '/api/nodes',
-      }
-    }

-and use it to load data.
-Or you can extend and rewrite all methods of that service to store your data wherever you want.
-See example _localStorage.service.ts_

-In component where you create tree, you should register _tree store_, create _TreeModel_ and load root tree
+In component where you create tree, you should create _TreeModel_.

     export class MyTreeComponent implements OnInit {
       public folders: Observable<ITreeData>;